open-telemetry/opentelemetry-dotnet/docs/trace/links-based-sampler/README.md

 Another example of a situation where you would get a partial trace is if the consuming activity S2 in trace T2 is not the root activity in trace T2.
 In this case, let's say there's a different activity S3 in trace T2 that is the root activity.
-Let's say that the sampling decision was activity S3 was to drop it.
+Let's say that the sampling decision for activity S3 was to drop it.
 Now, since S2 in trace T2 links to S1 in trace T1, with this approach S2 will be sampled (based on the linked context).
-Hence, the produced trace T2 will be a partial trace.
+Hence, the produced trace T2 will be a partial trace as it will not include activity S3 but will include activity S2.

 - **Can lead to higher volume of data**: Since this approach will sample in activities even if one of the linked activities is sampled, it can lead to higher